mashley/mashley/README.md

 - 👋 Hi, I’m Mash (Michael) Ashley aka @mashley here on GitHub
 - 👀 I’m interested in helping marketing, product and engineering teams get organized, focused and moving in the same direction, so they can execute faster on missions that matter.
-- 🌱 I’m currently on the #StartupJourney working on www.CORL8.com
+- 🌱 I’m currently on the #StartupJourney working on www.Radi8.com
-- 💞️ I’m looking to collaborate on golang, vue.js and other cool projects
+- 💞️ I’m looking to collaborate on cool projects
-- 📫 DM me here or find me on Twitter @mash_io or Instagram @mash_iam and Clubhouse @mash_iam
+- 📫 DM me here or find me on LinkedIn @ in/mashley